Puara/MPU/building_instructions_os.md

 ## Prepare SD card

 - Download the (Raspberry Pi Imager)[https://www.raspberrypi.com/software/]
-- Flash the Raspberry Pi OS 64 bits into the SD card.
+- Flash the Raspberry Pi OS 64 bits into the microSD card.
 Use the configuration tool to set:
   - Enable ssh
   - set hostname: mpuXXX (replace XXX with the MPU's ID)
   - set user and password (mpu/mappings)
   - insert WiFi credential if needed
+- OPTIONAL: if you plan to access your Rpi headlessly, you also need to ensure ssh is enabled on first boot by navigating to the `boot` partition on the microSD card and creating an empty file called **ssh** (e.g., use `touch ssh` in the command line)
-- insert the SD card in the Rpi and turn it on
+- Insert the microSD card in the Rpi and turn it on

 ## First configuration

 - First configuration for the Raspberry Pi.
 Information on available ***raspi-config no interactive*** commands can be found at https://github.com/raspberrypi-ui/rc_gui/blob/master/src/rc_gui.c

 - Ssh (with the X11-Forwarding flag) to the Rpi: `ssh -X mpu@<ip_address>` or `ssh -X mpu@mpuXXX.local`.
-The Rpi might take a longer time to be available to ssh during first boot as it is expanding the filesystem
+The Rpi might take a longer time to be available to ssh during the first boot as it is expanding the filesystem.
+Obs: it is important to enable X11 forwarding as the installed SuperCollider version needs it to run sclang and install SATIE.
-- Clone this repository into the Rpi using `mkdir ~/sources && cd ~/sources && git clone https://github.com/Puara/MPU.git`
-- Navigate to the MPU folder: `cd ~/sources/MPU`
-- Update the `run_script.sh` by running `sudo chmod +x building_script.sh` and `./building_script.sh XXX`, where XXX must be replaced by the MPU's ID.
-You will be asked for the sudo password as the script tries to make run_script.sh executable
-- Run it with `./run_script.sh`.
-All steps described in the section [MPU Script](#mpu-script) will be performed by the script

-Alternatively, you can copy and paste the code block below:
+- Copy and paste the code block below to automatically run the [MPU Script](#mpu-script) routine:

 ```bash
 sudo apt install -y tmux git liblo-tools